 There are many organizations engaged in the area.
 A Task Force would bring together partners to develop a coordinated, strategic approach to identify priority, feasible strategies to implement.
 This would allow partner organizations to review resources and leveraging existing work.
-In addition, the Task Force can detail roles of organizations to pursue efforts policy change, program development, and implement.
+In addition, the Task Force can detail roles of organizations to pursue efforts-policy change, program development, and implementation.
 Figure X can help organize resources and identify organizations that may have overlapping roles.
-Organizations that can be a part of this effort include, but not limited to:
+Organizations that can be a part of this effort include, but are not limited to:

+- Restoring Central Dover

-- Delaware Housing Authority
+- Dover Housing Authority

 - Kent General Hospital

+- City of Dover

 - Delaware Division of Public Health

 - Nemours Health and Prevention Services

 - Dover/Kent MPO

-- o Delaware State University-Cooperative Extension
+- Delaware State University-Cooperative Extension

 - Central Delaware Chamber of Commerce

+- Kraft Foods

 - Bike Delaware

 - o DART

-- Lake Forest School District and Caesar Rodney School District